hugoklok12/nvim-intro/README.md

 display when there is more than one buffer open

 ## Notice
-nvim-intro will throw an error when lazy.nvim starts and updates something, but after a restart should be working as normal
+nvim-intro will throw an error when lazy.nvim starts and updates something, unless you set lazy loading to: lazy = "VimEnter".